vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 must follow the steps to
 [set up developer namespaces](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-components.html#setup).

-Using the values provided in `environment.sh`, a possible set of commands to set this up for the `default` Kubernetes namespace would be as follows:
+Using the values provided in `environment.sh`, here are a set of commands to set this up for the `default` Kubernetes namespace.
+Note that the first command is slightly different depending on whether you used DockerHub for your container registry.

+#### **If you are NOT using DockerHub for your registry**

 ```execute
 tanzu secret registry add registry-credentials \